 Otterlo has a variety of accommodation available.
 Hotel De Sterrenberg has a perfect location at the starting point of many walking routes (including the three described in this article) and 10 min walk from the main entrance gate of NP Hoge Veluwe.
 The restaurant of this adult only hotel is excellent.
 Grand Café Hotel Kruller is also on a good location at the Dorpstraat.
 For families I really like these holiday bungalows, some have heather field view!

 This time we stayed at a lovely B&B in Otterlo called ‘t Achterhuys – one of the nicest and cheapest rooms we ever stayed at in The Netherlands!
 Well decorated and furnished, nice and quiet.
+Private kitchen and bathroom included.
 It’s located at a 10-15 min walk to the starting point of most routes and a very friendly family (former pig farm).

 Next time I’d like to stay ay this Wellness Lodge with hot tub and private sauna.
 Unfortunately it is currently not available – I assume due to the lockdown in The Netherlands.